Is there a water shortage in Cape Town? Update 2026

 What does this mean for tourists?

-Cape Town remains a safe and fully functional destination.
-Be mindful of water use in accommodation β take short showers, reuse towels β as you would in any water-conscious city.
-There are currently no restrictions affecting visitors.
+Cape Town is a safe and fully functional destination.
+Be mindful of water use in accommodation, as you would in any water-conscious city.
+There are no restrictions affecting visitors.

 What does this mean for property owners?

-Water security increasingly affects property values in Cape Town.
-Areas with private boreholes, rainwater harvesting systems, or greywater recycling may command a premium.
-If restrictions are introduced, properties without alternative water sources could see higher running costs.
+Water security still affects property values in Cape Town over the long run.
+Homes with boreholes, rainwater harvesting or greywater recycling can command a premium.
+If restrictions ever return, properties without alternative water sources would face higher running costs.

 Molteno Reservoir vulnerability

-One particular piece of infrastructure remains a weak point: the Molteno Reservoir in Oranjezicht.
-In December 2025, the City issued urgent warnings as this historic service reservoir β which feeds the City Bowl and Atlantic Seaboard β was strained by peak-hour consumption.
+One piece of infrastructure remains a weak point regardless of dam levels: the Molteno Reservoir in Oranjezicht.
+In December 2025, the City issued urgent warnings as this historic service reservoir, which feeds the City Bowl and Atlantic Seaboard, was strained by peak-hour consumption.

 The Molteno issue is a distribution problem, not a bulk-supply failure.
 When residents draw water faster than the trunk mains can refill the reservoir, pressure drops and air can enter the system, causing localised outages.
-Earlier in 2025 (May), mechanical failures at pumps and valves also left the system more vulnerable.
+Mechanical failures at pumps and valves in May 2025 also left the system more vulnerable.

 Areas most vulnerable to pressure drops

-These suburbs are served by the Molteno Reservoir system and remain most at risk of localised supply disruptions during periods of high demand.
+These suburbs are served by the Molteno Reservoir system and are most at risk of localised supply disruptions during periods of high demand.

-Molteno Reservoir and surrounding City Bowl / Atlantic Seaboard suburbs
+Molteno Reservoir and surrounding City Bowl and Atlantic Seaboard suburbs

-- No hosepipes: Do not water gardens or wash cars with municipal water.
-Only water before 09:00 or after 18:00.
+- No daytime hosepipes: Do not water gardens or wash cars with municipal water during the day.
+Water before 09:00 or after 18:00.

-- Full loads only: Only run washing machines and dishwashers when full.
+- Full loads only: Run washing machines and dishwashers only when full.

 - Peak hours: Avoid heavy water use between 17:00 and 21:00.

-Standing water by-laws apply in Cape Town at all times β even without formal restrictions in place.
-Full regulations are available on the City of Cape Town's ThinkWater website.
+Standing water by-laws apply in Cape Town at all times, even with the drought caution lifted.
+Full regulations are on the City of Cape Town's ThinkWater website.

-For visitors: Cape Town remains a fully functional city with reliable tap water.
-Being water-conscious β especially in hotels, guesthouses and holiday rentals β is appreciated and expected.
+For visitors: Cape Town is a fully functional city with reliable tap water.
+Being water-conscious in hotels, guesthouses and holiday rentals is appreciated and expected.

-Monitor all six major dams, consumption data and restriction status in one place.
+Monitor all six major dams, consumption data and the City's status in one place.